RACELAND-Automacao-Lda/grafana/docs/sources/administration/configuration.md

 ### admin_config_poll_interval

 Specify the frequency of polling for admin config changes.
 The default value is `60s`.

 The interval string is a possibly signed sequence of decimal numbers, followed by a unit suffix (ms, s, m, h, d), e.g. 30s or 1m.

+### alertmanager_config_poll_interval

+Specify the frequency of polling for Alertmanager config changes.

+The interval string is a possibly signed sequence of decimal numbers, followed by a unit suffix (ms, s, m, h, d), e.g. 30s or 1m.